-- 1. Timeline For ancillary studies that require added measurements before randomization, the proposal should be submitted two months before grant deadline, following the overall study recruitment timeline. - 2.
+- Timeline for pilot For ancillary studies that require added measurements before randomization, the proposal should be submitted before the next conference call of the Emerging Science Committee. - 2.
 New ancillary study proposals should be sent to the Emerging Science Committee via the Coordinating Center.
 The Coordinating Center member of the Emerging Science Committee ascertains that the proposal includes adequate information for review.
 If all required parts of the proposal are included, the proposal is be logged into the Ancillary Study Tracking System and a file is established.
 If the form is incomplete, the initiator of the proposal is contacted and requested to modify or add the required information.
-Ancillary Study forms can be found on the study website. - 3.
-The chair and the Administrative Coordinating Center representative for the ancillary studies subcommittee initially screens the ancillary study to determine if issues pertaining to participant burden, blinding and/or blood laboratory use need to be addressed.
+Ancillary Study forms can be found on the study website.

+- 3. The chair and the Administrative Coordinating Center representative for the ancillary studies subcommittee initially screens the ancillary study to determine if issues pertaining to participant burden, blinding and/or blood laboratory use need to be addressed.
 If the proposal indicates biologic specimen use of any kind, it is sent to the Biologic Samples Repository Committee simultaneously for review.
-Both committees' evaluations are due within four weeks.

-- 4. Following reviews, the proposal is discussed by the Emerging Science Committee and a recommendation forwarded to the Steering Committee.
+Both committees' evaluations are due within four weeks. - 4.
+Following reviews, the proposal is discussed by the Emerging Science Committee and a recommendation forwarded to the Steering Committee.
 The comments made by the reviewers are attached to the proposal submitted to the Steering Committee. - 5.
 Initial approval/disapproval is be made by the Emerging Science Committee.
 The Steering Committee is allowed two weeks to make their decision.
 If concerns are major, Steering Committee comments are sent back to the initial investigator for response and modification of the proposal if requested by the Steering Committee. - 6.
 Once approved by the Steering Committee, the proposal is sent to the Data Safety Monitoring Board (DSMB) for approval.
 All ancillary studies must be approved by the DSMB.
 Any adverse event or clinical disease detected by an ancillary study must also be reported during the course of the ancillary study to the Steering Committee (via the Emerging Science Committee) and to the DSMB.
-Two weeks are provided for this review. - 7.
-Once all approvals have been granted, letters documenting the approval is sent separately from the chair of the Emerging Science Committee on behalf of the Steering Committee and from the DSMB (depending on type of review). - 8.
-Changes in ancillary studies, such as revised applications, are subject to re-review and approval.
-If the ancillary study revision does not result in a change in the sample size, participating sites, participant burden, life staff use, biorepository use, or the data coordinating center, the ES committee at their discretion can approve the revised submission with an updated memo that endorses the original letters of approval.
-If changes in the ancillary study include changes in sample size, participating sites, participant burden, biorepository use, LIFE staff use, or data coordinating center use, then full review and approval at all levels will be required.
-The Emerging Science Committee will determine this based on a revised application to the Emerging Science Committee that highlights the changes in the application.
-This should be submitted according to the timeline for new proposals to the ES committee, which is 8 weeks before the grant deadline. - 9.
-Principal investigators of ancillary study proposals should either submit their proposal for funding or begin their study within 2 years of receiving final approval for their ancillary study.
-If the proposal is submitted for funding, the PI is required to update the Coordinating Center of the review outcome, including approval for funding or disapproval for funding and plans to re-submit the proposal within one month of receiving a priority score.
-If there is no action by the PI regarding submission for funding or beginning the study within two years after LIFE approval for their ancillary study, then the Emerging Science Committee has the discretion to withdraw the proposal and allow other investigators to pursue similar scientific aims.
-In addition, the PI will have 90 days to address any concerns raised in the LIFE ancillary study review process.
-If the PI does not submit a response to feedback within 90 days after receiving comments, then the ancillary study will be considered "closed" and another investigator will have opportunity to pursue a similar study.
+Three weeks are provided for this review. - 7.
+Once all approvals have been granted, letters documenting the approval is sent separately from the chair of the Emerging Science Committee on behalf of the Steering Committee and from the DSMB (depending on type of review).

-Timing of Ancillary Study Requests
+Timing for of Ancillary Study Requests

-All proposed ancillary studies must be submitted to the Emerging Science Committee in time for review, circulation to appropriate committees, and consideration by the Steering Committee and the DSMB prior to submission to a funding agency.
+All proposed ancillary studies must be submitted to the Emerging Science consideration by the Steering Committee and the DSMB prior to submission to a funding agency.
 In general, studies requiring review by all parties, i.e. Emerging Science Committee, Biologic Specimens Committee, Steering Committee, and DSMB, require that the proposal be received at the Coordinating Center eight weeks prior to the submission to the funding source.
 Proposals not requiring DSMB review may be accepted up to six weeks prior to submission.
 Studies submitted for review in less than these time periods prior to a funding application deadline may not receive approval.